KIPP Vision Primary Staff

 Allison is the Dance Instructor.
 She has roots in both Senegal, west Africa and Guyana, South America and was educated in Brooklyn, New York.
 She has experience as both an elementary school teacher and a dance instructor for grades K-5 in New York and Atlanta as well as teaching and performing modern African dance.
 She graduated from Brooklyn College where she obtained both a liberal arts degree in education as well as a BFA in dance.

-Samantha Major, 1st Grade Teacher
+Samantha Major, First Grade Teacher

-Samantha is a First Grade Teacher.
+Samantha is a First Grade teacher.
 Prior to joining KIPP, she was a teacher at Toomer Elementary.
 She started her teaching career as a Kindergarten teacher and then moved on to teach third grade.
 She has served as a Chair of the Culture and Climate Committee and as a member of the Local School Council.
 Samantha is an alumna of Teach For America Atlanta.
 She is also a graduate of Spelman College where she served as the Senior Class President and helped spearhead the initiative to bring First Lady Michelle Obama to speak at Spelman College Commencement.

 Camille Miles, Teacher Fellow